alexmadrinanfdez/fuse-xsearch/README.md

 ## Set-up

 The _XSearch_ file system mirrors the contents of the root directory (`/`) under the mountpoint.
 Conversely, any changes made under the mountpoint will be reflected in the root directory.
-Additionally, it will incorporate indexing capabilities into the passthrough file system.
+Additionally, it will incorporate indexing capabilities into an otherwise pass-through file system.
 Only a subset of the file system operations supported by FUSE (sufficient for an operational file system) will be available.
 The rest will prompt an error message of the form: `<op>: <ERROR_MSG>: Function not implemented`.

-Because the searching operations of the file system differ with those of the typical kernel file system (e.g., in input and return types), the search queries may need to be implemented aside of the FUSE framework.
+Because the searching operations of the file system differ with those of the typical kernel file system (e.g., in input and return types), the search queries may need to be implemented aside from the FUSE framework.
 This will be implemented, at first, through socket communication, using the simple client-server architecture.
-Therefore, the source consists of two files: the filesystem `xsfs.cpp` and the client `client.cpp`.
+Therefore, while the filesystem runs on the file `xsfs.cpp` and contains the server, searchs are carried out through the client `client.cpp`.

-The project can be easily built with usual `cmake` directives.
+The project can be built with usual `cmake` directives.
 Inside the project folder, after cloning the project:

 ```bash
 mkdir build